near/docs/docs/bos/community/indexers.md

 ### Publishing

-Clicking the "Publish" button will open the following pop-up.
-From here you can configure the Indexer name, start block, and contract filter.
+Clicking the <kbd>Publish</kbd> button will open the following pop-up.
+From here, you can configure the Indexer name, start block, and contract filter.

 ![Publishing QueryAPI Indexer](/docs/assets/QAPIPublish.png)

 #### Start Block Options
-- Start from latest block - Start indexing from the tip of the network, the exact block height is not guaranteed.
+- `Start from latest block`: Start indexing from the tip of the network.
+The exact block height is not guaranteed.
 Useful for testing indexing for events happening in real-time.
-- Continue from last processed block - Update the configuration of the Indexer, and resume indexing from the last processed block.
-The block at which config is updated is not guaranteed.
-Useful for fixing bugs encountered on specific blocks, or adding additional logs etc.
+- `Continue from last processed block`: Update the configuration of the Indexer, and resume indexing from the last processed block.
+The block at which the configuration is updated is not guaranteed.
+Useful for fixing bugs encountered on specific blocks, adding additional logs, etc.
-- Start from block height - Start indexing from the height specified, i.e. when the contract was deployed, or when a specific event occurs.
+- `Start from block height`: Start indexing from the height specified, i.e., when the contract was deployed, or when a specific event occurs.

 :::info
-"Continue from last processed block" is only available for existing indexers.
+`Continue from last processed block` is only available for existing indexers.
 Updating the contract filter is disabled for this option, as it will create a backlog of blocks for two different contracts.
 :::

 :::warning
-"Start from latest block" and "Start from block height" supersede the existing process, all queued blocks at the time of update will be cleared.
+`Start from latest block` and `Start from block height` supersede the existing process.
+All queued blocks at the time of update will be cleared.
 :::

 ## Performing Queries on the Public GraphQL API